apace7/local_volume_database/docs/source/usage.rst

 * _ep = error plus = plus 1 sigma (84% confidence interval)
 * _ul = upper limit at 95% confidence interval (some are at 5sigma, 90% or 84%, but the goal is to make it consistent)

-ref: reference of author last name + ADS bibcode
+ref: reference format is author last name + ADS bibcode.
+The author last name has special characters removed but capitalization is unchanged.
+There is an associated bibtex file (latex/lvdb.bib) that includes all references in the database.

 Decription of yaml files
 ------------------------